jnormington/mimiq/README.md

  - postcode services
  - analytic services
  - sms sending/receiving services
- - file/bucket storage mechanisms

 The problem is not all web applications rescue the common scenarios adequately or another layer in the application/webserver expires before hand - this app allows you to **mimic** these scenarios.

 This application trys to build certain path scenarios to test on applications that have third party integrations - for which you can point your configuration url to this one for the AUT (Application under Test) - as we can't ask third party services to provide these for testing